 - 3.5.2.3 If any member uses a government or agency owned vehicle to drive to the conference, then no mileage reimbursement will be made.
 If any member chooses to drive his/her privately owned vehicle to the conference, cost will be reimbursed at the current federal government mileage rate not to exceed the cost of the lowest available airfare to the conference destination.
-Transportation expenses will not exceed the lower of the costs of either airfare or driving mileage. - 3.5.2.4 When flying to a location, travel to and from home to the airport will be reimbursed, and travel to and from the airport to the hotel will be reimbursed unless provided.
-Daily travel and/or parking to the meeting location will not be reimbursed when staying off site unless pre-approved. - 3.5.2.5 Conference registration costs will not be paid from Certification Program funds. - 3.5.2.6 Hotel/lodging and per diem, which includes meals and incidental expenses, will be reimbursed for only the days on which the certification board meets.
+Transportation expense will not exceed the lower of the costs of either airfare or driving mileage. - 3.5.2.4 Conference registration costs will not be paid from Certification Program funds. - 3.5.2.5 Hotel/lodging and per diem, which includes meals and incidental expenses, will be reimbursed for only the days on which the certification board meets.
 Meetings must be for the purposes of administering the certification program.
 The certification board chair will determine the number of nights lodging required, based on meeting times and travel arrangements, in order for the members to arrive at and depart from the meeting in a timely manner and without undue expense.
-The reimbursement rate for meal expenses is based on the GSA US Government rate and will not exceed the per diem rate.
-Per diem will not be reimbursed for meals provided by the IAI regardless of whether a member chooses to partake in provided meals.
-The reimbursement rate for lodging will be the cost incurred, not to exceed the conference rate negotiated. - 3.5.2.7 In the event that special meetings of a certification board are required, in addition to the meeting at the annual conference, the expenses of that special meeting may be funded by the FCMB.
-The chair of the requesting certification board will confer with the Director to verify available funds before calling a special meeting. - 3.5.2.8 Receipts are required for hotel expenses, airfare, cab and public transportation in excess of \$20.00.
-Receipts are not required for meals. - 3.5.2.9 Expense claim forms for pre-approved expenses must be submitted within 60 days after an event or within 60 days of a purchase (e.g., office supplies and mailing expenses). - 3.5.3 At such time as a certification board's level of participation and revenue makes it feasible, the chair of the certification board may petition the Director for approval to pay the board secretary an annual stipend based on the volume of work handled.
+The reimbursement rate for lodging and meal expenses is based on the GSA US Government rate.
+Should expenses exceed the GSA rate, the IAI-COO is to be immediately notified.
+If the meetings are held during the annual educational conference, then the lodging rate will be at the conference rate and meal expenses will be at the GSA rates.
+Per diem will not be reimbursed for meals provided by the IAI regardless of whether a member chooses to partake in provided meals. - 3.5.2.6 In the event that special meetings of a certification board are required, in addition to the meeting at the annual conference, the expenses of that special meeting may be funded by the FCMB.
+The chair of the requesting certification board will confer with the Director to verify available funds before calling a special meeting. - 3.5.2.7 Receipts are required for hotel expenses, airfare, cab and public transportation in excess of \$20.00.
+Receipts are not required for meals; the reimbursement for meals will not exceed the per diem rate. - 3.5.2.8 Expense claim forms for pre-approved expenses must be submitted within 60 days after an event or within 60 days of a purchase (e.g., office supplies and mailing expenses). - 3.5.3 At such time as a certification board's level of participation and revenue makes it feasible, the chair of the certification board may petition the Director for approval to pay the board secretary an annual stipend based on the volume of work handled.
 Stipends will be reviewed periodically as secretary duties and positions change.